deliteser112/eclipse-platform-releng-buildtools/docs/code-structure.md

 *   `Host`: fully-qualified host name

-Since all `EppResource` entities are indexed on ROID (which is also unique, but not as useful as the resource's name), a `ForeignKeyIndex` provides a way to look up the resources using another key which is also unique during the lifetime of the resource (though not for all time).
+Since all `EppResource` entities are indexed on ROID (which is also unique, but not as useful as the resource's name), the `ForeignKeyUtils` provides a way to look up the resources using another key which is also unique during the lifetime of the resource (though not for all time).

-A `ForeignKeyIndex` is updated as a resource is created or deleted.
-It is important to note that throughout the lifecycle of an `EppResource`, the underlying Datastore entity is never hard-deleted; its deletion time is set to the time at which the EPP command to delete the resource was set, and it remains in Datastore.
+It is important to note that throughout the lifecycle of an `EppResource`, the underlying entity is never hard-deleted; its deletion time is set to the time at which the EPP command to delete the resource was set, and it remains in the database.
 Other resources with that same name can then be created.

-## EPP resource index

-An `EppResourceIndex` is an index that allows for quick enumeration of all `EppResource` entities in Datastore.
-Datastore does not otherwise provide an easy way to efficiently and strongly consistently enumerate all entities of a given type.
-Each `EppResourceIndex` is assigned randomly to an `EppResourceIndexBucket` upon creation, the number of which is configured to be greater than the number of shards typically used for Mapreduces that enumerate these entities.
-Mapreduces that process all `EppResource` entities (or subclasses thereof) distribute each `EppResourceIndexBucket` to available shards.

 ## History entries